-If life were viewed as a play, as each character makes its entrance and every action has an intent and provokes an emotion or reaction from the audience.
+If life is viewed as a play as each character, makes its entrance and every action has the intent and provokes an emotion or reaction from the audience.

-Avoid falling into a pattern that limits your capacity to recognize your part in the play of life.
+Avoid falling into a pattern that limits your capacity to recognize your role in the play of life.

 What moves you?

-There are situation in your community, country or world that move you so strongly, that you feel compelled to do something about it.
-It may be a trip to Argentina, like it was for Blake Mycoskie that impelled him to start TOMS.
+There are situations in your community, country or world that move you so strongly that you feel compelled to do something about it.
+It may be a trip to Argentina as it was for Blake Mycoskie that impelled him to start TOMS.
 The desire to end suffering or spread joy, you are creating a world you want to live in.
 Responding to inspiration may be a good starting point, but try and find what moves you the most.

 Whom to serve?